remirobert/Camembert/README.md

 <h1 align="center">Usage</h1>

-First thing to do, is the initialise your sqlite3 database.
+First thing to do, is to initialise your sqlite3 database.
 To do this you must make two calls before any other use.

 ```Swift